 October 6-7, 2017 | Ruth and Tristram Colket Jr. Translational Research Building, 3501 Civic Center Blvd

 International Migration and Child Health: Progress and Priorities in Immigrant/Refugee Health

-This conference will explore the state of immigrant and refugee health from a global, national and local perspective.
+This conference, sponsored by the Children's Hospital of Philadelphia (CHOP) will explore the state of immigrant and refugee health from a global, national and local perspective.
 Attendees will gain clinical, advocacy, public health and research tools to better serve these populations.
 Cases, discussions and stories will help us better understand the context of those who leave their homes seeking a better life.
-For more information, please visit the following website.
+For more information or to register, please visit the following website.

 Congratulations to the Winners of our 2nd annual photo contest!

 TODAY is World Health Day!
 To celebrate, we are announcing the results of our 2nd Annual Global Health Photo Contest.
 Please find more information about World Health Day below.

 Thank you to all who participated in the 2nd Annual Center for Global Health Photo Contest!

 Perelman School of Medicine students (MS, MPH, PhD) and trainees and (residents, fellows) submitted photos from domestic or global health experiences and we were incredibly impressed with the submissions.